Bilovodskyi/ai-investor/README.md

 https://github.com/user-attachments/assets/3fd58f6f-e3e3-47fb-84e3-a112eff79eb8

-### **Invest Squid**
+### Invest Squid
-Think of this app as your go‑to stock buddy.
-Get **bullish | neutral | bearish** advice for whatever ticker you’re eyeing.
-Right now, Claude’s in full Buffett mode, and I’ve got plenty more investor gurus in the pipeline!
+Think of this app as your new favorite investing tool.
+Get quick, clear signals (**bullish | neutral | bearish**) on any stock you're curious about.
+Right now, Claude is supporting only Warren Buffett’s investing style.
+But soon, I'm going to add more legendary investors!

-### **Get 2 Signals (AI + Algorithm)**
+### Two Signals (AI + Custom Algorithm)
-1. **Data Preprocessing:** I pull in your chosen stock’s key financial metrics, then send only the essentials to Claude with a prompt that says, “Imagine you are Warren Buffett.”
+1. **Data Simplified:** I fertch the key financial data for chosen stock, then filter it and pass just the essentials to Claude, prompting it with: *“Imagine you’re Warren Buffett.”*
-2. **Claude Signal & Analysis:** Claude issues a straightforward signal (**bullish | neutral | bearish**), then follows up with a detailed, Buffett‑style write‑up of the company’s strengths, risks, and valuation.
+2. **Claude’s Insight:** Claude provides an easy signal (**bullish | neutral | bearish**) and follows it up with a Buffett-style breakdown, highlighting the company's strengths, risks, and valuation.
-3. **Built‑In Algorithm:** My own on‑device algorithm crunches the full dataset and returns its own signal, plus a breakdown of financial ratios, moat indicators, and performance trends.
+3. **Custom Algorithm:** My own algorithm processing the complete dataset separately, generating its own independent signal, along with detailed insights into financial ratios, competitive moat indicators, and historical performance trends.

 # 🛠️ Tech Stack

   * Next.js for both front end and back end (server components & server actions)
-  * TypeScript for end‑to‑end type safety
+  * TypeScript for type safety
   * Redux Toolkit for global state management
   * Neon PostgreSQL + Drizzle ORM for database and migrations
   * ShadCN/Tailwind CSS for styling and component library
   * Clerk for user authentication and profiles
-  * GSAP for subtle UI animations
+  * GSAP for UI animations
   * Claude API for AI report & signal generation
   * Stripe for secure payments and token purchases